 How to rent with a past broken lease agreement .
-It’s easy as filling out a pre-qualification form here.
+It’s easy as filling out the apartment solution finder here.

 When you rent a property whether a home or apartment and have a lease agreement three are several things that may have affected your ability to keep the rental agreement.
 Some of the reasons could be your inability to keep up with rental payments on time or it could be things that are out of your control like an uninhabitable property, ownership false pretenses, or the or broken contractual promises made by the landlord.